 In my own family I have found that the kids will gravitate to one saint pretty early on and then when it's time to pick a saint for confirmation, they will have one already picked out.

 For Calvin it was Father Damian of Molokai.
 Sam chose St. Tarcisius for his bravery.
 Gabe chose St. John the Cure D'Ars, and Noah picked Polycarp.
 Izzy always loved the quiet bravery of Saint Veronica and now it looks as if Rosie might be gravitating towards St. Perpetua.

 A few years ago, I was inspired by Cottage Blessing's Spoon saints and so we tried to make a spoon saint for each saint that we talked about in depth during the year.

 This year I found these cute little saints from the Waltzing Matilda blog.
-I think for Rosie, and even Izzy who is more advanced artistically, I'd like to give these a try!
+I showed them to Rosie and she took off with them!

 I have several tools that help me keep on top of the liturgical year.
 Of course I use the links from Universalis on my blog, as well as Saint of the Day from American Catholic.

 I also use this lovely Catholic Woman's Planner, and have a calendar from the Shrine of the Immaculate Conception up on my wall.
 With these tools I can see and plan for the liturgical year, all of the feasts and commemorations, almost effortlessly.

 Most days we read something about the saint for the day and we ask that saint to, "Pray for Us" after our prayer before meals.